facebookresearch/pysparnn/README.md

  * Designed to be efficent on sparse data (memory & cpu).
  * Implemented leveraging existing python libraries (scipy & numpy).
  * Easily extended with other metrics: Manhattan, Euclidian, Jaccard, etc.
- * *beta* - Min, Max distance thresholds can be set at query time (not index time).
-Example: return the k closest items on the interval [0.8, 0.9] from a query point.
+ * Max distance thresholds can be set at query time (not index time).
+I.e. return the k closest items no more than max_distance from the query point.
+ * *beta* - Min distance thresholds set at query time.
+This will return k items at least some min_disntance away from the query point.
+Note: Items returned are not likely to be the k **closest** items after the min_distance threshold.
+See 'How Pysparnn Works' for a more detailed description of this.

 If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).